BryanJacobs/FIDO2Applet/docs/fido_certification.md

 -----
 The overall claimed strength of the authenticator is 128 bits.
 The "weakest link" is the generated ECDSA credentials on the P-256 curve, which have a strength of 128 security bits.
 The user's PIN as provided in CTAP is also a 128 bit value.
-All wrapping/storage operations are at least 224 security bits in strength, not degrading the underlying 128-bit keys.
+All confidentiality operations are at least 224 security bits in strength, not degrading the underlying 128-bit keys.

+The verification of Credential IDs uses HMAC with a SHA-256 hash, truncated to 16 bytes in length.
+The effective strength of the HMAC is the minimum of:

+- the length of the output of the hash used (16 bytes = 128 bits)
+- one-half the number of bits in the hash state (SHA-256 = 256 bits / 2 = 128 bits)
+- the number of bits in the HMAC key (256 bits)

+So the overall effective strength of the truncated HMAC is 128 bits, the same as the key it verifies.

 2.1.5
 -----